ivoleitao/stash/packages/stash_hive/README.md

   // Temporary path
   final path = Directory.systemTemp.path;

-  // Creates cache with a hive based storage backend with a maximum capacity of 10 entries final cache = newHiveCache(path,
+  // Creates cache with a Hive based storage backend with the capacity of 10 entries final cache = newHiveCache(
-      maxEntries: 10, fromEncodable: (json) => Task.fromJson(json));
+      path: path, maxEntries: 10, fromEncodable: (json) => Task.fromJson(json));

   // Adds a task with key 'task1' to the cache await cache.put(